L9Tigrotto/L9Tigrotto/README.md

 ## 🎮 League stuff

 - Main roles: Support > Jungle > ADC when forced
-- Favorite champion: Amumu (we have a lot in common)
+- Favorite champion: Amumu (we have a lot in common) and vayne (has cool sunglasses and gameplay)
 - "Report jungle diff" - My ADC, every game

 ## 🚀 What I'm working on